Gong Jiyeong: Career

 In the late 1990s, Gong continued to devote her attention to the issue of women and laborers, as well as expanding her creative energy to include the underprivileged and discriminated members of Korean society.
 In her 1998 novel, My Sister Bongsoon, Gong portrayed the life of a woman in the 1960s.
 In her bestselling novel Our Happy Time, she addressed the issue of capital punishment, and in her autobiographical novel Home of Happiness, she depicted the reality of a divorcee's household.
-In her most recent work, The Crucible, she exposed sexual repression in Korean society, as well as the increasing abuse and violence toward the handicapped.
+In her most recent work, The Crucible, she exposed sexual repression in Korean society, as well as the increasing abuse and violence towards those with disabilities.

 Our Happy Time was adapted into the film Maundy Thursday.
 It drew significant attention when the movie opened in September 2006, becoming the first Korean novel in four years to top the bestselling charts, and staying on top for eight weeks in a row.

 Gong, along with South Korean writers Lee Ki-ho and Ham Min-bok, was an early adopter of the internet.
 She first published The Crucible on South Korean internet portal Daum on November 7, 2008, and left the work up for six months.
 This kind of serial writing is common in South Korea, but it is traditionally done in newspapers.

-Her 2009 novel The Crucible had a substantial impact on Korean society and law with respect to the rights of the handicapped.
+Her 2009 novel The Crucible had a substantial impact on Korean society and law with respect to the rights of people with disabilities.
 When its film adaptation became a major hit in 2011, members of South Korea's Grand National Party pressed for an investigation of Gong based on her engagement in "political activities."
 Kim Yeon-ho, a GNP politician and member of the Human Rights Commission, proposed to investigate Gong because her verbose depiction "over-intimidated" citizens.
 Gong later mocked Kim Yeon-ho's remark by expressing a humorous gratitude, posting "Thank you, Grand National Party, for making me internationally famous" on her Twitter account.
 Gong is an influential tweeter with about 300,000 followers, and has used the social networking platform to discuss social issues and controversial opinions.